 Depending on your type of business, this process can take a while.
-My site took about 6 months to sell and this was mainly because it was a drop shipping site in a very unique niche which limited the amount of potential buyers.
+My site took about six months to sell, mainly because it was a dropshipping site in a unique niche which limited the number of potential buyers.

-If you have a site which is more passive like Affiliate, FBA, etc. then the selling process is usually much faster.
-Either way, I recommend that you start preparing your site to sell way in advance of the date you actually want to sell it.
+The selling process is usually much faster if you have a more passive site, like Affiliate, FBA, etc. Either way, I recommend you start preparing your site to sell about six months before you want to sell it.

 Get Started At Least 6 Months Before You Want to Sell

 The first step is to get in touch with Empire Flippers and set up an initial consultation.
-This is free and will give you a chance to ask any basic questions you have as well as let someone from Empire Flippers take a look at your site to make sure it is a good fit and offer any suggestions.
+This is free and will allow you to ask questions and let someone from Empire Flippers look at your site to ensure it is a good fit and offer suggestions.

 Get your books in order

-Once you decide that you want to list your site then you will need to submit your financial information to the vetting department.
-This means you should have a P&L (Profit and Loss) that makes sense and that all the figures can be accounted for.
+Once you list your site, you must submit your financial information to the vetting department.
+This means you should have a P&L (Profit and Loss) that makes sense and that all your numbers are accurate.

-Ideally, all funds should be coming in and out of one bank account.
-This wasn’t the case with my business and it took some extra work to get my figures vetted so if you’re thinking about selling your business, start simplifying things now and make your books as clean as possible, one bank account, one credit card, etc.
+All funds should come in and out of one bank account.
+This wasn’t the case with my business, and it took some extra work to get my figures vetted, so if you’re thinking about selling your business, start simplifying things now and make your books as clean as possible, one bank account, one credit card, etc.

-Empire Flippers also has a P&L form that you will need to use to input all of your information like SKUs, Units Sold, Income (Amazon, Woocommerce, Stripe, Affiliate, etc.), COGS (cost of goods) and other expenses.
+Empire Flippers also has a P&L form that you will need to input all your information like SKUs, Units Sold, Income (Amazon, Woocommerce, Stripe, Affiliate, etc.), COGS (cost of goods), and other expenses.

-If you don’t already have this information clearly documented, start doing it now and this will make the sale process much faster and smoother.
+If you don’t already have this information documented, start doing it now, and this will make the sale process much faster and smoother.

 Click Here for a Free Valuation

-What Types of Businesses Sell on Empire Flippers?
+What Types of Businesses does Empire Flippers Sell?

-Empire Flippers accepts a lot of different kinds of online businesses like Affiliate, FBA, Kindle, Subscription, Drop Shipping, etc. and if you have a legitimate online business, then odds are you will be able to list it for sale on Empire Flippers.
-However, they do have some criteria like no adult sites, gambling sites, scam sites, etc.
+Empire Flippers accepts many different kinds of online businesses like Affiliate, FBA, Kindle, Subscription, Drop Shipping, etc. If you have a legitimate online business, then odds are you can list it for sale on Empire Flippers.
+However, they have some criteria like no adult sites, gambling sites, scam sites, etc.

-Also, the type of business that you list will help determine how much it sells for and how long the sale process takes.
-For example, SaaS and Affiliate Sites generally get the largest multiples and sell the quickest because they don’t require shipping of any physical goods and are more passive than something like a drop shipping business.
-FBA businesses are also in high demand right now and can usually sell for more.
+Also, the type of business you list will help determine how much it sells for and how long the sale process takes.
+For example, SaaS and Affiliate Sites generally get the most significant multiples and sell the quickest because they don’t require shipping of any physical goods and are more passive than something like a drop shipping business.
+FBA businesses are also in high demand and can usually sell for more.

-My business was a drop shipping business and it took about 6 months to sell while I saw other more passive businesses sell in less than a week.
+My dropshipping business took about six months to sell, while I saw other more passive companies sell in less than a week.

 Selling a Growing Business vs. Declining Business

-Obviously a growing business is going to attract more buyers than a declining one so do everything you can to have a strong business before you start your listing.
-Your listing price will also be updated every month based on your monthly profit so if you can show growth and increasing numbers this will not only attract more buyers, it will also increase your final sale price.
+A growing business will attract more buyers than a declining one, so do everything you can to have a strong business before you start your listing.
+Your listing price will also be updated every month based on your monthly profit, so if you can show growth and increase profits, this will attract more buyers and increase your selling price.

 When to list a seasonal business

-My business was seasonal with higher sales and page views in the summer and lower ones in the winter.
-I listed my site in the summer which was the height of my best sales season but because it did not sell quickly, I had to go through a winter period where the numbers naturally went down due to seasonality.
+My business was seasonal, with higher sales and page views in summer and lower in winter.
+I listed my site in the summer, which was the height of my best sales season, but because it did not sell quickly, I had to go through a winter period where the numbers naturally went down due to seasonality.

-If I had to do it again I would have listed my seasonal business for sale in the beginning of the spring, right when my sales and site traffic was naturally going up.
+If I had to do it again, I would have listed my seasonal business for sale at the beginning of the spring, when my sales and site traffic was going up.